rust-lang/reference/src/conditional-compilation.md

 ### `target_family`

-Key-value option set at most once with the target's operating system value.
+Key-value option providing a more generic description of a target, such as the family of the operating systems or architectures that the target generally falls into.
+Any number of `target_family` key-value pairs can be set.

 Example values:

 * `"unix"`
 * `"windows"`
+* `"wasm"`

 ### `unix` and `windows`